USRSE/usrse.github.io/README.md

 expires: 2019-08-01
 event_date: "November 17–22, 2019"
 layout: event
+repeated: false
 ---

 Join us at [PEARC19](https://www.pearc19.pearc.org/) for a Birds of a Feather (BOF) session "Building a Community of Research Software Engineers."
 Our session is scheduled for 5:15 PM on Monday, July 29.
 ```

 The top section is frontend matter that must include the title, location, url, layout as "event"
-event date, and an expiration date.
+event date, an expiration date, and a "repeated" variable (true or false).
 Notice that the event date is a string that doesn't get parsed,
 while the expires must be a date in the format shown.
 The bottom section (the content) you can write any amount and length
 of markdown that is desired.
 When the event is active (before expiration) the full content will